Chart Color Schemes

 Abbotsford's young demographic places it in the bottom 15% of areas nationwide

 Abbotsford's median age is 33, which is younger than Greater Melbourne's figure of 37 and Australia's national average of 38 years.
 Compared to Greater Melbourne, Abbotsford has a higher proportion of residents aged 25-34 (34.4%) but fewer residents aged 5-14 (3.9%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and the present, the proportion of Abbotsford's population aged 35 to 44 has increased from 19.6% to 20.7%, while the proportion of those aged 25 to 34 has decreased from 36.1% to 34.4%.
-Population forecasts for the year 2041 suggest substantial demographic changes in Abbotsford, with the strongest projected growth occurring among residents aged 45-54, who are expected to increase by 124%, adding 1,329 residents to reach a total of 2,397.
+This 25-34 concentration is significantly higher than the national figure of 14.5%.
+Between the 2021 Census and the present, the proportion of Abbotsford's population aged 35 to 44 has increased from 19.6% to 20.7%, while the proportion of residents aged 25 to 34 has decreased from 36.1% to 34.4%.
+By 2041, significant demographic changes are projected for Abbotsford.
+The 45-54 age group is expected to experience strong growth, increasing by 124% to reach a total of 2,397 residents, with an addition of 1,329 residents in this age bracket.